How to Become a Data Scientist in India

 What Are the Benefits of Being a Data Scientist?

-There are many benefits to working in a field such as data science -
+There are many benefits to a career in data science:

 1. Computer Science